 Focus on things to do in Ho Chi Minh is a must but don’t forget about the suburban districts and the near provinces.

-Cu Chi, one of war remnants museums, is located about 70km from the from Ho Chi Minh city.
-It is famously known as an underground network built by Viet Cong soldier to serve secret operations against American army.
-Visiting Cu Chi Tunnels should be in your things to do in Ho Chi Minh city.
+Cu Chi, one of war remnants museums, is located about 70km from the center of Ho Chi Minh city.
+It is famously known as an underground network built by Viet Cong soldiers to serve secret operations against American army.
+Visiting Cu Chi Tunnels should be on your list of things to do in Ho Chi Minh city.

 One of the best ways to get a real taste of Vietnam is going to some authentic restaurants in the heart of Ho Chi Minh City.

-Secret Garden Restaurant is on an apartment rooftop, serving you various traditionally rural dishes.
-The atmosphere is really homely thanks to the Vietnam old-style decoration.
-The highest recommended dishes are fried salted pork, fried catfish, and spring roll.
-The drinks here are contained in vintage looking glass bottles, served with a cup of ice.
+Secret Garden Restaurant is on an apartment rooftop, serving various traditionally rural dishes.
+The atmosphere is really homely thanks to the Vietnamese old-style decoration.
+The recommended dishes are the fried salted pork, fried catfish, and spring roll.
+The drinks here are contained in vintage looking glass bottles, and served with a cup of ice.
 Customers need to pay 10,000 VND for cooked rice and can eat it as much as they want.

 Ngon Restaurant is housed in a vintage French village.
 It is not air-conditioned but is always ventilated thanks to the fans creating a gentle breeze.
 In terms of local dishes, the menu is full of Vietnam’s signature foods of all regions such as Pho, spring rolls, Khot cake, Hue beef noodle and so on.
 These dishes are accompanied with a plate of several kinds of vegetables, including different herbs and leaves that the Vietnamese usually have in their meals.